 What kinds of Deaths are not covered under term insurance plans?

 Suicide, Accident, Certain Illnesses, Homicide, etc. That is why you need to understand the term policy before going for it.
 Different insurance providers have different terms and conditions.
 Study all of them thoroughly.

 For how long do you need term life insurance?

 This is directly equal to the time period till your family and loved ones are dependent on you financially.
-Generally, this time period is till you attain an age of 60.
+Generally, this time period is till you attain the age of 60.
 Till then your family needs a strong layer of financial protection.

 Do you need life insurance after 65?

 If you want to take term insurance at the age of 65, it is not advisable.
 The premium is too much and will break you financially.
-So, the answer is NO. however, if you are planning early and you have the option to extend your term plan beyond the age of 65, there is no harm in doing that because you will be paying a very low premium that time.
+So, the answer is NO. however, if you are planning early and you have the option to extend your term plan beyond the age of 65, there is no harm in doing that because you will be paying a very low premium at that time.

 What happens to term life insurance if you don’t die?

 There is no other good news in this world.
 If you are able to live long what else do you need.
-Consider the premium paid for the term plan paid for your life longevity. however, there is no monetary benefit fro the term policy if you live longer.
+Consider the premium paid for the term plan paid for your life longevity. however, there is no monetary benefit from the term policy if you live longer.
 The money paid to the insurance company will be used by the company.

 Can you take 2 term insurance?